 Range (R) = Highest number (H) – Lowest number (L)

-Calculating the range gives a relatively accurate measure of variability.
+Calculating the statistical range of data gives a relatively accurate measure of variability.
 However, outliers in the data group may give misleading conclusions.
 Outliers refer to extreme values that are dissimilar from other values in a group.

 Range calculation example